4d/docs/docs/Admin/cli.md

 ## tool4d

-`tool4d` is a free, stand-alone application allowing you to open a 4D project and execute some 4D code using a CLI in headless mode. `tool4d` is available on Windows and macOS, and is always associated to a 4D release (same version and build number).
+**tool4d** is a free, lightweight, stand-alone application allowing you to open a 4D project in headless mode and execute some 4D code using the CLI. tool4d is available on Windows and macOS, and is always associated to a 4D release (same version and build number).

-`tool4d` is a perfect tool if you want to:
+tool4d is a perfect tool if you want to:

 - implement a CI/CD chain for your 4D application,
-- use a light 4D executable to run 4D scripts, for example to execute unit tests.
+- use a light 4D executable to run 4D scripts, for example to execute automatic unit tests.

 ### Using tool4d

-You can download `tool4d` from the 4D web site.
+You can get tool4d from the [download page of the 4D web site](https://us.4d.com/product-download/Feature-Release).

-You use `tool4d` by executing a [command line](#launch-a-4d-application) with a standard 4D project.
-The following sequence is launched:
+You use tool4d by executing a [command line](#launch-a-4d-application) with a standard 4D project.
+You can use all arguments described in the table, except --`webadmin` since this component is [disabled in tool4d](#disabled-4d-features).
+With tool4d, the following specific sequence is launched:

-1. `tool4d`executes the `On Startup` database method (and all "automatic" methods such as [user method](../Users/handling_users_groups.md#user-properties)), except if the `--skip-onstartup` parameter is passed.
+1. tool4d executes the `On Startup` database method (and all "automatic" methods such as [user method](../Users/handling_users_groups.md#user-properties)), except if the `--skip-onstartup` argument is passed.
-2. `tool4d` executes the method designated by the `--startup-method`, if any.
+2. tool4d executes the method designated by the `--startup-method` argument, if any.
-3. `tool4d` executes the `On Exit` database method, except if the `--skip-onstartup` parameter is passed.
+3. tool4d executes the `On Exit` database method, except if the `--skip-onstartup` argument is passed.
-4. `tool4d` quits.
+4. tool4d quits.

-On Windows, `tool4d` is a console application so that the `stdout` stream is displayed in the terminal (cmd, powershell...).
+On Windows, tool4d is a console application so that the `stdout` stream is displayed in the terminal (cmd, powershell...).

 :::note Notes

-- `tool4d` is always executed headless (the `headless` command line option is useless).
+- tool4d is always executed headless (the `headless` command line option is useless).
-- The [`Application type`](https://doc.4d.com/4dv19R/help/command/en/page494.html) command returns the value 6 ("tool4d") when called from a `tool4d` application.
+- The [`Application type`](https://doc.4d.com/4dv19R/help/command/en/page494.html) command returns the value 6 ("tool4d") when called from the tool4d application.
 - the [diagnostic log file](../Debugging/debugLogFiles.md#4ddiagnosticlogtxt) is prefixed with "4DDiagnosticLogTool".

 :::